Everything you need to know about welsh onion seeds

 How do I prevent pests and diseases in Welsh onions?

-To prevent pests and diseases, practice crop rotation and avoid planting Welsh onions in the same spot where other alliums have been grown recently.
-Common pests include onion flies and aphids, which can be managed with organic insecticides if necessary.
-Ensure good air circulation and avoid overwatering to reduce the risk of fungal diseases.
+Practice crop rotation and avoid planting Welsh onions in the same spot where other alliums have been grown recently.
+Ensure good air circulation and avoid overwatering to reduce fungal diseases.

 What are good companion plants for Welsh onions?